Need for Speed: Hot Pursuit 2: Development

 As with other games in the Need for Speed series, Hot Pursuit 2 features real-world cars, including the Mercedes-Benz CLK GTR (pictured).

 Different versions of the game were produced for each game platform; the Xbox, GameCube, and Microsoft Windows versions were developed in EA Seattle, a subsidiary of EA Canada, while the PlayStation 2 version was developed by EA Black Box in Vancouver, British Columbia, Canada.
 The PlayStation 2 was the lead console during development, and due to this several differences exist between it and other versions of the game.
+(Note: Differences between the PlayStation 2 version of the game and all other versions are described in the Gameplay section.)
 It was unveiled in October 2001.
 Hot Pursuit 2 also was present at the Electronic Arts booth during E3 2002.

 Many of the cars featured in the game were not available to the world market until close to the game's release.
 Because of this cars were modeled by mapping photographs to a front, top, and side plane of the art program used.
 3D artists then extrapolated the shape from those references.
 Consultants, such as stunt drivers, were brought in to help the team understand how drivers and vehicles would behave in given situations.
 This in turn allowed the team to more effectively set up the AI racers.
 Motion capture was used to animate characters during the arrest sequences.
 Near the end of development Electronics Arts revealed that only the PlayStation 2 version would receive features such as the desert courses and mirrored tracks, as these were added late in development and there was not enough time for EA Canada to prepare these assets on the other platforms.

+In 2003, EA Seattle's version of Hot Pursuit 2 would be ported by Global VR in the series first arcade installment, Need For Speed.
+Need For Speed: GT, a "supercharged" software upgrade of the game would be released in 2004, which adds 4 cars, faster gameplay, and a mode called Shadow Attack, where players try to beat the time of the best players "shadow".